Skip to content

 Focus method comparison table showing Pomodoro 25 minutes work plus 5 minutes break, Cal Newport 50 minutes plus 10 minutes, Flowtime self-paced with tracked distractions, and the 15 30 15 method as three focused blocks of 15 minutes with breaks, plus research notes on each method's best use case Four focus protocols, each research-backed for a specific use case.
 Pick the one that matches the material.

-Multitasking is the biggest trap.
-Multiple reviews converge on the same number: up to 40% productivity loss when you try to do two focus-demanding things at once.
-Your brain doesn’t truly parallel-process.
-It context-switches, and every switch costs milliseconds to minutes of recovery.
-Gloria Mark’s research at UC Irvine found it takes 23 minutes to fully regain focus after an interruption.
-Every time you check your phone, you pay that 23-minute cost.
+Multitasking is the trap that wrecks the most study time.
+Several reviews land on the same figure: up to 40% productivity loss when you push two focus-demanding tasks at once.
+You don’t actually parallel-process.
+What feels like doing two things at once is really your brain context-switching back and forth at high speed, and every one of those switches quietly costs you somewhere between milliseconds and whole minutes of recovery before you’re fully back on task.
+Gloria Mark’s research at UC Irvine clocked it at 23 minutes to fully regain focus after an interruption.
+Check your phone, and you’ve just bought that 23-minute tax.

 The four focus protocols worth knowing: